panosoft/elm-postgres/readme.md

 > The module Proxy.Decoder has the JSON Decoders for handling the messages sent by the native client code.
 This module is used in PGProxy.

-> It is possible to write your own PGProxy, but I'd suggest you first look to PGProxy as a reference implementation.
+> It is possible to write your own PGProxy using it as a reference implementation, but I'd suggest you first look to PGProxy.
 Hopefully, it will fit your needs.

 This Effects Manager is built on top of the canonical PG library for node, [node-postgres](https://github.com/brianc/node-postgres).